 Issue: 500 Internal Server Error

-We have seen this error come-up when client's migrate scripts to our server.
-Client attempt to install a PHP script (such as Drupal, Magento, Moodle, Wordpress, Concrete5 etc…) from sources or previous installation of LAMP with mod_php.
-Upon testing the installation on IndicHosts server, an error '500 Internal Server Error' is observed on web browser.
+We have seen this error come up when clients migrate scripts to our server.
+Client attempts to install a PHP script (such as Drupal, Magento, Moodle, WordPress, Concrete5 etc) from sources or a previous installation of LAMP with mod_php.
+Upon testing the installation on IndicHosts server, an error '500 Internal Server Error" is observed on the web browser.

-Reason & Background: As our server runs apache with suPHP and does not use mod_php, PHP scripts are executed as 'username' instead of ‘apache’ or ‘nobody’.
-Hence all your script files and subdirectories need to be owned by username.
-In addition, most script's documentation is focused towards basic LAMP (Linux, Apache, MySQL, PHP) with mod_php deployments.
-The script's documentation recommend that certain directories and files should be set to world writable (i.e. 777 or 666.).
-Often PHP files, as part of source archive, are distributed with the executable permission of 777 or 775.
+Reason & Background: As our server runs Apache with suPHP and does not use mod_php, PHP scripts are executed as 'username' instead of 'apache' or 'nobody'.
+Hence, all your script files and subdirectories need to be owned by the username.
+In addition, most of the script's documentation is focused towards basic LAMP (Linux, Apache, MySQL, PHP) with mod_php deployments.
+The script's documentation recommends that certain directories and files should be set to world writable (i.e. 777 or 666.).
+Often, PHP files, as part of a source archive, are distributed with executable permissions of 777 or 775.

-On IndicHosts servers, you should NOT have any world writable files or directories (with permission levels such as 0777, 0666, 0770, 0660, etc.) and our PHP script files (.php) should NOT be executable (with permission levels such as 0755) even if the official script documentation recommends that.
-This is a mandatory security requirement for PHP scripts on IndicHosts servers.
+On IndicHosts servers, you should NOT have any world writable files or directories (with permission levels such as 0777, 0666, 0770, 0660, etc.).
+Our PHP script files (.php) should NOT be executable (with permission levels such as 0755) even if the official script documentation recommends it.
+This is a mandatory security requirement for PHP scripts on IndicHosts' servers.

-Hence to correct the 500 Internal Server Error on IndicHosts.net server, you need to do the following;
+Hence, to correct the 500 Internal Server Error on the IndicHosts.net server, you need to do the following:

 chmod 755 directory